Trunks for my Junk

 Cardboard folded and clamped for glue to dry.

-I found that when folding and glueing, each side had to be left lightly clamped, with a flat surface holding it down, so that it doesn't bow annoyingly while the glue dries.
+I found that when folding and gluing, each side had to be left lightly clamped, with a flat surface holding it down, so that it doesn't bow annoyingly while the glue dries.
 This meant doing one side each day with 24-hours drying time.
 I use PVA glue, which for light porous surfaces is far stronger than people generally give it credit for.

 Cardboard trunk with handle holes drilled out.

-And for the handle holes, I drilled 42mm holes space 84mm apart.
+And for the handle holes, I drilled 42mm holes spaced 84mm apart.
 Just using a hole-saw, not pushing too hard, and doing half the drilling from each side was sufficiently neat.
 Then did the strait cuts between them with a stanley knife.

 I also had some smaller pieces of double-corrugated card, so cut this to glue to the inside base, to also make that extra-strong.